vickreiner/AutoSpectral/README.md

   page](https://drcytometer.github.io/AutoSpectral/articles/Gating.html)
   for tips.
 I’m looking into an alternative.
 - Keywords.
-My attempt to preserve the original keywords from the FCS files has resulted in misalignment of some of the parameters
+My attempt to preserve the original keywords from the FCS files has resulted in misalignment of some of the parameters.
+Edit:
+  This should be fixed in version 0.8.5.
 - Lack of a minimal example with full workflow.
 I’m putting something together.
 - There will likely be some unresolved issues with plotting data from